Corporate Taxes in Sweden in 2024-25: Complete Guide

 Stamp Duty in Sweden

 The stamp duty is assessed at 4.25% when real estate is transferred directly.
-The tax base is made up of the greater of the acquisition price or the real estate tax assessment valuation during the year prior to the transference.
+The tax base is made up of the greater of the acquisition price or the real estate tax assessment valuation during the year before the transference.
 As long as the property remains within the group, stamp duty is not applied to property investment transfers inside the group.

 Social Tax in Sweden